EOEPCA/system-architecture/docs/reference-architecture/http-asset-access.md

 # Http Asset Access

+> Note that this may now be superseded by the design concepts described under [Federated Data Proxy](https://eoepca.readthedocs.io/projects/architecture/en/federated-data-proxy/reference-architecture/federated-data-proxy-BB/) - see branch [federated-data-proxy-BB](https://github.com/EOEPCA/system-architecture/blob/feature/federated-data-proxy/docs/reference-architecture/federated-data-proxy-BB.md).

 ## Introduction

 This section provides a discussion of the possible approaches for access to data assets (held in cloud storage) that have been discovered via STAC catalogue.
+STAC items include hrefs through which the assets can be accessed and consumed.
+We want an approach in which these hrefs can be provided as http urls that can be easily consumed by 'simple' clients - i.e. without complex IAM flows and avoiding need for an S3-native client.

 The approach must satisfy some basic needs expressed by utilisation domains, and we can anticipate being needed by a typical Catalog/Data Provider:

 * **_Core Requirements:_**
-    * Http download service - transparent to underlying storage
+    * Asset hrefs provided as http download urls - transparent to underlying storage
-    * Controlled (authorized) access
+    * Support for controlled (authorized) access to assets
-    * Compatible with simple clients, including Authz, such as GDAL
+    * Compatible with simple clients (including controlled access) such as GDAL
-    * Accessible to processing workflows with federated inputs (multiple catalogues and data storages)
+    * Accessible to processing workflows with federated inputs - i.e. with input assets retreived from multiple catalogues and data storages
 * **_Additional:_**
     * Per-user rate limiting, to ensure that all users have equal access